๐Ÿ’ฐ Trip to South Africa Cost: My Budget Breakdown (2024)

 • I spent two weeks in South Africa, visiting Cape Town, Klaserie Reserve, Drakensberg, and Durban.

-• My trip was in February, during the high season, when things were more expensive.
+• My trip was in February, during the high season, when things are more expensive.

 • I traveled with two other people, which allowed us to split costs like housing.